Hiaximize/myTinyHomes/README.md

 }
 ```

 propertyName is initially set to the value "name".
-This means that on page load, the properties will sort by 'name', but when we call the function sortBy(), that value can be changed to something else, in our case "price".
+This means that on page load the properties will sort by 'name', but when we call the function sortBy(), that value can be changed to something else, in our case "price".
 The sort can also be reversed if the same function is called with the same parameter again.

 Now let's look at the button that sorts the price.
-For better user expereince, it also inlcudes a message which changes to indicate if we are sorting high-to-low or low-to-high.
+For better user experience, it also includes a message which changes to indicate if we are sorting high-to-low or low-to-high.

 ```html